-- Details of Learning Provider - A description of the Learning Provider's learning culture / approach to workforce development including references to national policy and guidance - An account of who your broad audience is and how that audience is identified, including details of consultation with employers, providers and other stakeholders to analyse training/CPD needs and plan delivery programmes. - A exemplar list of the CLD Learning programmes that you consider meet the Core Standards for SCSM
+- Details of Learning Provider - A description of the Learning Provider's learning culture / approach to workforce development including references to national policy and guidance - An account of who your broad audience is and how that audience is identified, including details of consultation with employers, providers and other stakeholders to analyse training/professional learning needs and plan delivery programmes. - An exemplar list of the CLD Learning programmes for staff or volunteers that you consider meet the Core Standards for SM\

-Please note: not all programmes delivered by the Learning Provider must meet the Core Standards.
-In addition, some programmes will not be considered as part of the SCSM process because they need to be approved using the Developmental Approval process.
+\Please note: not all programmes delivered by the Learning Provider must meet the Core Standards.
+In addition, some programmes will not be considered as part of the SM process because they need to be approved using the Developmental Approval process.
 Examples of these programmes include the PDA, Modern Apprenticeships and the HNC.
-Details of the approval routes available are provided on page 4 of this document.
+Details of the approval routes available are provided on page 5 of this document.